acquia/statsgod/README.md

 ---
 Statsgod is very much a work in progress and has a number of missing features, including, but not limited to:

-* Support for all statsd metrics (timers, gauges, counters, etc.) - In Progress
-* Correctly support the timers with working percentile support
+* Support multiple percentiles
-* Working debug subsystem
+* Working debug subsystem with logging levels
-* Ensure the channel is optimized
 * Working configuration file
 * Unit tests
 * Operate with UDP or TCP
-* Configurable flush time
+* Load test and soak test
+* Pickle support for sending to Graphite in parallel?
-* Performance runing and tunable channels
+* Performance tuning and tunable channels
-* Have the metric types by pluggable?
+* Have the metric types be pluggable?
 * Pluggable storage backend?

 ## License
 ---